Climate funding piles up, but nations argue over how quickly

 Since that report, new promises of funding have been made, including from Britain, France, Germany and Japan, the delegates said.

-The OECD has yet to update its figures, but delegates at the U.N. talks said they had used the OECD methodology to analyse the new money.
+The OECD has yet to update its figures, but delegates at the U.N. talks said they had used the OECD methodology to analyze the new money.

-One national finance expert, speaking on condition of anonymity, said the new total was some $94 billion, while non-governmental organisation Oxfam said the figure was more like $82 billion.
+One national finance expert, speaking on condition of anonymity, said the new total was some $94 billion, while non-governmental organization Oxfam said the figure was more like $82 billion.

 Developing nations, such as India, have accused the West of a lack of transparency and say the OECD vastly over-estimated the size of contributions.